ZebMcKayhan/WireguardManager/README.md

 ```sh
 iptables -t nat -I POSTROUTING -s 10.50.1.0/24 -d 192.168.1.20 -j SNAT --to-source 192.168.1.1 -m comment --comment "WireGuard 'server'"
 ```
 The rule matches packets from 10.50.1.X (wg21 clients) to 192.168.1.20 (my NAS) and when packets are matched, the source adress of the packet is changed to 192.168.1.1 (and any reply is changed back).
-This way we have masquaraded our packages so the NAS think they come from the router itself which is on the same subnet so we are affectively bypassing whatever security measures that we never managed to get to the setting.
+This way we have masquaraded our packets so the NAS think they come from the router itself which is on the same subnet so we are affectively bypassing whatever security measures that we never managed to get to the setting.
 This type of adress translation happens over the internet all the time without us even knowing about it.
 Try to use 8.8.8.8 as your dns for example and do a dnsleak test.
 You will not see any 8.8.8.8 there because your packets were re-directed to multiple other sources (DNAT - Destination Network Adress Translation).
 In this case we are basically using the same technique as your router is already doing to hide your LAN ip (192.168.1.x) from the internet, so it appears as your entire LAN has one single internet adress.

 if you found the rule not to be working, or you made some type, just enter the exact same rule again and just change the -I to -D to delete it: